alindeman/upgradingtorails4/text/08_action_controller_and_action_view.markdown

-Because **protected_attributes** and **strong_parameters** take very different approaches to enforcing mass-assignment protection, it is not advisable to attempt to use them together.
+Because **protected_attributes** and **strong_parameters** take very different approaches to enforcing mass-assignment protection, it is not advisable to attempt to use them together in the same application.

 I recommend simply using **protected_attributes** when upgrading applications that use `attr_accessible`, and continuing to use `attr_accessible` for